KareemWilson/Todo-mobile/README.md

 ### Install

-Install this project with:
+- Install this project with:

 ```sh
   cd Todo-mobile
   npm install
 ```
-**Important:** *You have to check `constant.js` file and update the BASE_URL constant, You also can't type localhost:8000 because it will not work if you want to try it by expo app on your mobile*
+**Important:** *You have to check `constant.js` file and update the `BASE_URL` constant, You also **can't** use `localhost:8000` because it will not work if you want to try application by Expo app on your mobile*

 ### Usage

-To run the project, execute the following command:
+- To run the project, execute the following command:

 ```sh
   npm start
 ```

+- Scan QR Code

 <!-- AUTHORS -->